 Insurance Coverage on Commercial Vehicles

 Commercial vehicles also usually carry large liability insurance policies to cover potential accidents.
 A thorough knowledge of Georgia insurance law is necessary for the attorney working these cases, as well as the diligence to find every source of possible coverage to pay for damages caused by the accident.
 These types of cases also present issues of vicarious liability by the owners of the vehicles, opening the door to possible liability on behalf of the company who employs the driver or maintains the vehicle.

 If your crash involves a vehicle that appears oversized it may be subject to at least some of the regulations affecting commercial vehicles.
 You need to consult with an experienced personal injury attorney familiar with these issues and knowledgeable of Georgia and Federal regulations affecting commercial vehicles.
-Contact the attorneys at Jarrett & Price at 1-888-512-6472 for a free consultation, and one of our attorneys will return your call.
+Not all personal injury attorneys are familiar with the unique issues posed in a truck accident case.
+Contact the attorneys at Jarrett & Price at 912-401-8880 for a free consultation, and one of our attorneys will return your call.
 Our personal injury attorneys represent clients injured by commercial vehicles throughout northeast Georgia at our Habersham County office location in Clarkesville, Georgia.
 We also have offices servicing White County in Cleveland, Georgia, as well as an office serving all of southeast Georgia in Savannah.